Analysis | Kyrsten Sinema’s combustible thumb

 A couple points:

-One is that this wasn’t strictly about whether to raise the minimum wage; it was whether the $15 hike belonged in the coronavirus relief package.
-Sinema has in the past supported a higher minimum wage, and her critics, including Tlaib’s fellow House Democrat Rep. Mark Pocan (D-Wis.) highlighted that Friday night.
+One is that this vote wasn’t strictly about whether to raise the minimum wage; it was whether the $15 hike belonged in the coronavirus relief package.
+Sinema has in the past supported a higher minimum wage, and her critics, including Tlaib’s fellow House Democrat Mark Pocan of Wisconsin, highlighted that Friday night.
 “Wow,” Pocan wrote, while sharing a 2014 Sinema tweet that said raising the minimum wage was a “no-brainer.”

 The Senate parliamentarian ruled that the minimum wage hike couldn’t be part of the package, under the rules for passing a bill by reconciliation, which allows for passage by a majority threshold, rather than a 60-vote one.
-Some Democrats who opposed its inclusion suggested it was ill-timed or too rapidly phased in, given businesses are hurting during the slow recovery from the pandemic, but others argued it didn’t belong in the relief package regardless of whether they supported it.
+Some Democrats who opposed its inclusion suggested it was ill-timed or too rapidly phased in, given that businesses are hurting during the slow recovery from the pandemic, but others argued it didn’t belong in the relief package regardless of whether they supported it.

 The latter is a position Sinema has staked out before — making her vote Friday no surprise — and one she reiterated in a statement earlier Friday.